mwri/jquery.lostofsfileman/README.md

-dir         | set the directory displayed (default is /, the root) menu_shform | default false, adds a 'format' option to the file manager menu if true no_header   | default is false, removes the header (with the current dir) if true
+dir         | set the directory displayed (default is /, the root) menu_shform | default false, adds a 'format' option to the file manager menu if true no_header   | default is false, removes the header (with the current dir) if true single_dir  | default is false, removes . and .. and 'make directory' from the menu

 ## Build